When you book your first trip with Car Next Door, $150 is charged to your card as a deposit. This will be charged at the

 For debit cards, the amount will show as being deducted from your account (though it is not paid to us) and then you will see your balance go back up when the pre-authorisation is released.
 If the statement text shows "Authorisation Only", "Pending" or "Not Settled" it usually means the pre-authorisation is still effective and we have not yet taken the funds.
 This should disappear in 7 days.
 We will always tell you via email if we have captured the pre-authorisation.

-Some banks and credit unions take longer than 7 days to make the funds available in your account: please contact your bank to ask about their policy.
+Some banks and credit unions, take longer than 7 days (sometimes up to 30 days) to make the funds available in your account.
+Please contact your bank to ask about their policy.